-- Chest: Measure around fullest part of your chest.
-Hold the measuring tape just under your arms and then extend around your shoulder blades.
-Please, hold the measuring tape level and parallel to ground.
+- Chest: Measure around the widest part of your chest.
+Hold the measuring tape just under your arms and then extend it around your shoulder blades.
+Hold the measuring tape level and parallel to ground.

-- Traditional or classic fit: this cut’s straight lines through the body is ideal for men with a wider chest and/or waistband.
-This fit is known to be cut more generously across the shoulders, chest, and waist.
+- Traditional or classic fit: this cut’s straight lines along the body is ideal for men with a wider chest and/or waistline.
+This fit is cuts more generously across the shoulders, chest, and waist.
 It has a loose fit throughout the torso.
-The classic fit tends to billow a bit when tucked in.
-Sometimes the classic fit also comes with longer shirttail to avoid the shirt is hanging outside the suit pants after sitting down.
+The classic fit tends to billow a bit when you tuck it.
+Sometimes the classic fit also comes with a longer shirt-tail to prevent the shirt from coming out of your suit pants, jeans, or pants after sitting down.